 From time to time, you may participate in a survey or provide us with feedback or otherwise engage with us in ways that, in combination with other data we hold, may be included in your Profile Data.
 In using the Quidco (and other) websites and apps, we and our service providers will also collect Technical and Profile Data.
-We use and combine Identity, Contact, Profile, Transaction, Financial, Technical, Usage Data and your Marketing and Communications Data to make our products and services, including the Quidco site and app, and the offers you receive, better and more relevant to you, and to enable us to create content that is more suited to you and send you more relevant communications.
-Our basis: Legitimate Interest (marketing our products and services to you and making our products and services and their marketing more specific to you), Consent (where your consent is necessary).
+We use and combine Identity, Contact, Profile, Transaction, Financial, Technical, Usage Data and your Marketing and Communications Data to make our products and services, including the Quidco site and app, and the offers and marketing you receive, better and more relevant to you, and to enable us to create content that is more suited to you - and send you more relevant communications.
+Our basis: Legitimate Interest (marketing our products and services to you and making our products and services more specific to you), Consent (where your consent is necessary).

 We retain records of our financial transactions and contracts with you in order to maintain adequate accounting records and meet legal requirements.
 Our basis: Obligation.

 We use Customer Service Contact Data, and your Identity and Contact Data, to deal with and investigate issues you raise with us, to communicate with you about them and (in the case of Customer Service Contact Data that we pseudonymise for the purpose) to improve Quidco Services.
 Our basis: Contract; Legitimate Interest (improving Quidco Services).